The museum season is winding down! Come see us

 Cameras/Photography-- See one of the earliest cameras used in Three Oaks in the 19th century, used by the area's first woman photographer.
 Also-- you can watch lots of home movies shot over the decades in the region of Three Oaks.

 Waters Warren's beehive--- His sons were famous for their inventions--- E. K. Warren's Featherbone re-made Three Oaks, and Fred Warren's Calculating Engine was decades ahead of its time.
 Rev. Waters Warren had an inventive streak, as well, patenting a new kind of beehive in 1863.
-On loan from Michigan State, it will be dsplayed at TROTOM for the first time.
+On loan from Michigan State University, it will be dsplayed at TROTOM for the first time.

 Photos transformed by AI-- What would pictures of pioneer days look like if they were colorized and sharpened by AI editing programs?
 Some of them are pretty spectacular.
 Come see for yourself!